nxt-insurance/nxt_state_machine/README.md

       after_transition from: %i[written submitted deleted], to: :approved, call: :call_me_back

       around_transition from: any_state, to: :approved do |block|
-        # Note that around transition callbacks get passed a proc
-        # Thus you have to do `block.call` instead of yield
+        # Note that around transition callbacks get passed a proc object that you have to call
         puts 'around transition enter'
         block.call
         puts 'around transition exit'